zacksmash/laravel-new/README.md

 ## Official Laravel Starter Kits

 Below are the list of the [Official Laravel Starter Kits](https://laravel.com/starter-kits).
-These can be installed via the CLI without the need to include the `--using` flag.
+These can be installed via the CLI without the need to include the `--using` flag; however, to keep things consistent we'll show the value of the `--using` flag for each starter kit.

 ### [React Starter Kit](https://github.com/laravel/react-starter-kit)